Tuesday, December 11, 2012

 Two Minute FreeWrite (place) Stakkholtsgja at Thorsmork, Iceland 1996 Ravine.
 Gorge.
 Walls of rocks.
 Scattered stones form a bridge as we cross the river to make it further into the gorge.
 Wordlessly we cross.
 I am a Viking.
 I am one with the land and one with them for the first time.
 Walls of moss surround me.
 The chilled wet air glistens on my skin.
 As we go further into the ravine, the Rewarded by the a waterfall at the end of our journey.
 This is hard to remember.

-Everything you SEE – Pay attention to big things and tiny things.
-Search for concrete details.
+you SEE – Pay attention to big things and tiny things.
+Search for concrete

 Walls of mossy rock envelop me.
 The green nearly disappears as we turn to a crevice in the earth—water, rocks, and a cavelike opening beckons us inward.
 WE climb on the large rocks as we continue our Viking adventure.
 The green mossy rocks return as some light shines in from above.
 In this chasm in the earth, light shines from above, water rushes forth, spraying us with nature’s shower.